nalexandru/BlenderCompat/README.md

 ## Binaries

-Binaries compiled from the same commit as the official release are available on the [Releases](https://github.com/nalexandru/BlenderCompat/releases) page.
+Stable releases, compiled from the same commit as the official releases, are available on the [Releases](https://github.com/nalexandru/BlenderCompat/releases) page.

+More recent builds, including pre-release versions, are provided by Loriem: https://www.dropbox.com/sh/eufffe60fvtr9mz/AAA0YtogOoJTKggWtgAXRyXJa?dl=0

 ## Building Blender for Windows 7